Joyner Lucas: 2018–2020: ADHD, and Evolution

 On July 31, 2018, Lucas announced that he was forced to cancel appearances in the Australian and European legs of his I'm Kind of a Big Deal tour due to hoarseness and laryngitis.
 A month later, Lucas was featured on "Lucky You" from Eminem's tenth album, Kamikaze.
 The song debuted at number 6 on the Billboard Hot 100, marking Lucas' first top 10 entry on the chart.
 On October 12, 2018, Lucas announced that he would be releasing his debut studio album entitled ADHD.
 He also announced a single from the album that would be released the following Wednesday.
 The song, entitled "I Love", was released as the lead single from ADHD, which was released on March 27, 2020.
 It was preceded by nine singles from October 2018 to March 2020, the time before release.
+The album featured appearances from Logic, Young Thug, Chris Brown, Timbaland, Fabolous and King OSF as well as appearances from Chris Tucker and Kevin Hart who both appeared on skits.

 On August 17, 2020, Lucas announced the release date of his debut EP, Evolution.
 It was released on October 23, 2020.
 It was preceded by two singles, "Fall Slowly" featuring Ashanti and "Snitch".
+The EP featured appearances from The Game, iyla, Ashanti, Rick Ross and Elijah James.